 I’ve been a cat owner for seven years now, and I’ve luckily never had to say goodbye to any one of my furries yet.
-I don’t look forward to the day, and to be honest, I think it will be devistating to me.
+I don’t look forward to the day, and to be honest, I know if any one of them die, no matter how it happens, it will be devastating to me.

 There’s this saying that we treat our pets like they’re family, and honestly, I think it goes farther than that.
 To me – cats are family.
 We don’t just treat them like they’re family – they actually are.
 And it’s heartbreaking to experience the death of a close family member.

 Secondly, I’ve done my best to scour the net for as many signs of what cats are like when they’re on their last months, weeks, and even days.